AceZz/bedtime-writer/doc/deployment.md

 ios device.

 As an optimization for build duration, a fixed version of the `FirebaseFirestore` pod is directly downloaded from GitHub as specified in `ios/Podfile`.
-This can cause dependencies issues as the project evolves and needs to be manually updated.
+SDK version needs to be updated manually if issues are found, followed by a `flutter clean`.

 ### Emulators